Blue-crowned Laughingthrush

 About the Blue-crowned Laughingthrush

 The Blue-crowned Laughingthrush belongs to the family Leiothrichidae, within the order Passeriformes.
-These birds typically live average 5 years with max recorded up to 8 years.
+These birds typically live typically 5-7 years, though some individuals have been known to live longer in favorable conditions..

 How to Identify a Blue-crowned Laughingthrush